-The Service Users person centred health, personal and social care needs are set out in a personal care plan to ensure the Service User's person centred health care needs are fully met.
+The resident's person centred health, personal and social care needs are set out in a personal care plan to ensure the Resident's person centred health care needs are fully met.

-Service Users where appropriate, are responsible for their own medication and are protected by the Home's medicines policy.
+Residents, where appropriate, are responsible for their own medication and are protected by the Home's medicines policy.

-Service Users feel they are treated with respect and their right to privacy is upheld.
+Residents feel they are treated with respect and their right to privacy is upheld.

-Service Users are assured that at the time of their death, staff will treat them and their family with care, sensitivity and respect, and that their end of life wishes will be met.
+Residents are assured that at the time of their death, staff will treat them and their family with care, sensitivity and respect, and that their end of life wishes will be met.